 What awards and certificates can my child receive?

-We provide the Swim England stage certificates and badges at no extra cost when they have been awarded!
-We also offer a broad range of our own distance certificates, including those for all strokes, and also our own awards for those first skills completed (all at no extra cost to you) - first independent swims, first jump in without help, first floating without help, and more!
-We want to celebrate each individual's achievement, so these will be emailed to you when awarded, and will also show up on your Home Portal.
+We provide the STA 's digital swimming level awards at no extra cost when they have been awarded.
+Hard copies of these can be purchased through the link given with the award for a small fee.
+We also offer our own awards for those first skills completed (at no extra cost to you) - first independent swims with no support, first swimming lesson without a parent in the water etc. We want to celebrate each individual's achievement, and awards given will show up on your Home Portal.

 How will I know what level my child is on and what they are working on?

 Once you are booked into lessons, you will have access to your own individual ‘Home Portal’ which will allow you to make your online payments, as well as follow your child’s progress.
 Criteria for each level will be show there, along with how far they have got with the skill, and when it has been completed.

 My child has just finished a level but is still in a mixed class and hasn't been asked to move groups - how does this work?

 We run a progressive swimming journey, so groups may have a current level and the next level up.
 For example, a class may have some children who have just finished a stage, along with those who are just completing the last criteria of this stage, but all completing similar work in the pool.
 If the group dynamic works well and children are learning and progressing well, then we will keep the class the same unless we think individuals are not getting what they need from lessons.
 A good group dynamic is important for lessons to help encourage and challenge them!